Cerebral palsy is a group of disorders that can involve brain and nervous system functions, such as movement, learning, hearing, seeing, and thinking.

 - Floppy muscles, especially at rest, and joints that move around too much

-- Decreased intelligence or learning disabilities are common, but intelligence can be normal
+- Learning disabilities are common, but intelligence can be normal

 - Speech problems (dysarthria)